 Model performance is only currently reported on English benchmarks.
 Multilingual benchmarks will be reported in the future.

-Example: Embeddings are used in the Similarity function to determine that “Hello!
-How are you?” is more similar to “Hey, how’s it going?” than it is to “Goodbye!”.
+Example: Embeddings are used in the Similarity function to determine that

 Always refer to the Usage Guidelines for guidance on using the Cohere API responsibly.
 Additionally, please consult the following model-specific usage notes: